We Ranked the Top 20 RuPaul's Drag Race Queens: See Who Sashayed Their Way to No. 1!

 VH1

-Water off a duck's back, right Jinx Monsoon?
+Water off a duck's back, right Jinkx Monsoon?
 Season five's narcoleptic (yes, really) winner (real name Jerick Hoffer) managed to overcome the powerful and, at times, cruel Team RoLaskTox to snatch the crown and prove that comedy queens can win this competition.
 And her Snatch Game performance as Grey Gardens' Little Edie is one of the series' best.

 Article continues below